 At the May 2015 General Election, David was re-elected as the Member of Parliament for Clwyd West, with an increased majority of 6,730.

-David was appointment Minister of State to the Department for Exiting the European Union under Theresa May’s government.
+In 2016 David was appointment Minister of State to the Department for Exiting the European Union under Theresa May’s government.
 At the June 2017 General Election, David was re-elected as the Member of Parliament for Clwyd West, with an increased vote share of 48.1%.
-Following Theresa May’s re-shuffle David was returned to the backbenches and resumed a position on the Public Affairs and Constitutional Affairs Select Committee.
+Later that year, he joined the European Scrutiny Committee.
+Following Theresa May’s reshuffle David was returned to the backbenches and resumed a position on the Public Administration and Constitutional Affairs Committee (PACAC).

-David is married to Sara, who was raised in Llawr y Glyn, Montgomeryshire.
+David is married to Sara, who was raised in Montgomeryshire.
 They have two sons, and live in Rhos on Sea.